deadbaed/blog/content/2023-06-24-wireguard-alpine.md

 wg-quick down wg0
 ```

-# Scripts to launch on server startup
+# Script to launch on server startup

 To start WireGuard on startup, we will write an OpenRC script.
 It will be located in
 ```